Bella Sims

-Arabella Gabrielle Sims (born 25 May 2005) from Henderson, Nevada is an American swimmer.
+Arabella Gabrielle Sims (born May 25, 2005) is an American swimmer and 2020 Olympic silver medalist.

+2020 Olympics

 At the 2020 United States Olympic Trials Sims finished fifth in the 200 freestyle, qualifying her for the relay team at the 2020 Olympics.
 She was one of four high school athletes to make the United States team.
 Entering the trials, she qualified for 11 of the 14 contested events.

-2022

-World Championships
+At the Tokyo 2020 summer games (held in 2021), Sims earned a silver medal as part of the United States' Women's 4×200 m freestyle team.
+Although she swam in the preliminary heats of the event, her contribution helped the U.S. team advance to the final.

+International competition

 At the 2022 World Aquatics Championships in Budapest Sims swam in the preliminaries of the 4 × 200 metre freestyle relay recording a time of 1:55.91 which earned her a place in the final.
 The 17 year old then swam the anchor leg in the final with a split of 1:54.60 which was nearly three seconds quicker than her flat start personal best of 1:57.53.
 The Americans won the relay giving Sims her first gold medal in a major international championship.

+In March 2025, the International Testing Agency announced that Sims bore "no fault or negligence" for testing positive for hydrochlorothiazide (HTTZ) in September 2024 as her anti-inflammatory prescription medication was found to have been contaminated.
+Therefore, she received no sanction and no results were disqualified.